ShindouMihou/Rose-Java-Driver/README.md

-# Rose-Java-Driver
+# RoseDB's Official Java Driver
 [![](https://jitpack.io/v/pw.mihou/Rose-Java-Driver.svg)](https://jitpack.io/#pw.mihou/Rose-Java-Driver)

-The official Java driver for RoseDB with simple implementations; this covers all of the functions of RoseDB as of writing from updating values to deleting, adding values to filtering and aggregation of database and collections.
+The official Java driver for [RoseDB](https://github.com/ShindouMihou/RoseDB) with simple implementations; this covers all of the functions of RoseDB as of writing from updating values to deleting, adding values to filtering and aggregation of database and collections.
 It basically has everything.

 ## Important notes
 Please use **JAVA 11** since we do not support Java 8 anymore simply because it is too outdated.